 The Great Alone: Walking the Pacific Crest Trail – Tim Voors

-On this website you can also read this article full of tips for a hike on the Pacific Crest Trail:
+On this website, you can also read more about a hike on the Pacific Crest Trail:

 In the spring of 2019, I hiked over 700 kilometers on the PCT.
 During the hike, I shot some videos and this little film on YouTube is a journal of my hike on the PCT.